Skip to main content

 1. KUBERNETESVERSION

 KUBERNETESVERSION declares the kubernetes version the cluster will use.
 The format is "1.XX".
-Now from 1.17 to 1.23 are supported.
-The default value is 1.22.
+Now from 1.32 and 1.34 are supported.
+The default value is 1.34.

 1. TIMEOUT

-TIMEOUT represents the time to wait for the kind control-plane, yurt-tunnel-server and yurt-tunnel-agent to be ready.
+TIMEOUT represents the time to wait for the kind control-plane, Yurt-Manager to be ready.
 If they are not ready after the duration, the shell will exit.
 The default value is 120s.